brandonscholet/HashKitty/README.md

 After HashKitty completes your cracking session, it will quuickly iterate through your previously cracked passwords, applying rules to exhaust all possible variations and nicely print the complete results.

+Some hashtypes have advance analysis available, like NTLM.

 ## Installation

 Before installing HashKitty, ensure you have [Python](https://www.python.org/downloads/) installed.